jhphillips1029/IridiumCommand/README.md

 To begin, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).
 This is because the conda package manager pulls in some required C files that pip does not.

+<b>* Note:</b> During installation of Anaconda, a prompt will ask the user to add Anaconda to the path variable.
+It is imperative that 'Yes' is chosen.
+If not added to the path variable, ICC will not be able to find the modules necessary to run.

 <b>* Note:</b> Windows users will need to use the Anaconda Prompt as the terminal window.

 Download this repo using the 'CODE' button above, [this link](https://codeload.github.com/jhphillips1029/IridiumCommand/zip/refs/heads/master), or by creating a new directory and running the command `git clone https://github.com/jhphillips1029/IridiumCommand`.
 If you downloaded a .zip file, unzip it to an appropriate location.